SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 ]
 ```
 2) Click the pencil icon in the top right of the page to edit the file.
-3) To add a new internship, copy the example template, add it to the list at the bottom, and fill in all the corresponding information.
+3) To add a new internship, copy the example template, add it to the list at the bottom, and replace the values with the corresponding information.
 (Please make a new list entry for each unique position, even if they are for the same company.)

 Here are more specifics about what each field means: